baevm/monkey-rust/README.md

+# monkey-lang-rust

 Monkey programming language interpreter written in Rust.

-Based on book "Writing An Interpreter In Go".
+Based on book `"Writing An Interpreter In Go"`.